Wychwood School, Oxford

 About Wychwood School, Oxford

-Established in 1897, Wychwood School in Oxford is an independent day and boarding school for girls aged 11 to 18 in the heart of Oxford that seeks to deliver academic excellence through the creativity of thought.
+Established in 1897, Wychwood School is a co-educational independent day and boarding school for pupils aged 11 to 18 in the heart of Oxford that seeks to deliver academic excellence through the creativity of thought.

-The school has a long and rich history of educating girls.
-From the beginning, our founders had a clear vision of what a small girls’ school should be and what Wychwood girls could achieve.
+The school has a long and rich history of educating pupils.
+From the beginning, our founders had a clear vision of what a small school should be and what Wychwood could achieve.

 Along the way, the school has remained committed to that ethos, celebrated in 2017 with a 120th birthday party attended by 500 alumnae, students and parents.